|Constitution of the Oxford University German Society (2017)|

 - The Committee, having consulted with the Senior Member in relation to the relevant matter, may remove a person from membership if removal of such person from membership is deemed to be in the best interests of the Club.
 The person concerned may appeal against such removal to the Proctors.

 - There shall be an Annual General Meeting for all the members of the Club in Hilary Full Term, convened by the Secretary on not less than fourteen days’ notice.

 - The Annual General Meeting will:

-- receive the annual report of the Committee for the previous year, the report having been approved by the Committee;
+- receive the annual report of the Committee for the previous year and the annual accounts of the Club for the previous year, the report and accounts having been approved by the Committee;

-- receive a report from the Committee on the Club’s compliance with its constitution;
+- receive a report from the Committee on the Club’s compliance with paragraph 2 above;

-- elect Members of the Committee in accordance with paragraph 19 below: the Committee’s nominations for the Officers and the Senior Member shall be announce at the beginning of the Meeting: any alternative nominations must be seconded and have the consent of the nominee, and must be received in writing by the Secretary before the Meeting: nominations for the other Committee Members may be taken from the floor of the meeting;
+- elect Members of the Committee in accordance with paragraph 24 below: the Committee’s nominations for the Officers and the Senior Member shall be contained in the notice of the Meeting: any alternative nominations must be seconded and have the consent of the nominee, and must be received in writing by the Secretary not less than seven days before the date of the Meeting: nominations for the other Committee Members may be taken from the floor of the meeting;

 - consider any motions of which due notice has been given, and any other relevant business.

 - An Extraordinary General Meeting may be called in any Full Term; by the President, the Secretary or the Treasurer on not less than seven days’ notice; or on a written requisition by seven or more members, stating the reason for which the meeting is to be called, and delivered to the Secretary not less than fourteen days before the date of the Meeting.